NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 <img src="../fig/climate_vs_weather.png" width="50%"/>

+*Source: [Animated short on statistics](https://youtu.be/e0vj-0imOLw) from Norwegian infotainment program Siffer.
+Produced by TeddyTV for NRK.
+Animation by Ole Christoffer Haga*

 Watch this [Video](https://youtu.be/e0vj-0imOLw) to get a summary of the difference between climate and weather.

 Climate questions are different from weather questions: